rmkraus/video-search-and-summarization-devx/.devx/lab_app/README.md

 ## Automated Inspections and Audits

-Today, we will be assiting local governments with infrastructure inspections.
+Today, we will be assisting local governments with infrastructure inspections.
 Drone pilots will submit inspection footage which will then be triaged by our AI agent.

 It is critical that findings from these videos get routed to the correct department.